ItsDeidara/CommunityController/README - CommunityController Commands.md

 ## Controls

 All of the main switch buttons can be typed out in chat and work as a control.
+Please note that you can also press two buttons at the same time by chaining them together with an & symbol.
+For example if you want to press both A and B at the same time.
+You would enter A & B in chat

 ```
 A / B/ X / Y
 UP / DOWN / LEFT / RIGHT